scart97/thunder-speech/docs/Ultimate guide.md

 Some tips at this step:

-* **break long audios**: more than 25 seconds is usually bad for each train example, it can cause catastrofic learning on sequence based models, or out-of-memory errors
+* **break long audios**: more than 25 seconds is usually bad for each train example, it can cause catastrophic forgetting on sequence based models, or out-of-memory errors
 * **Use the model to find problems**: After the first few models are trained, they can be used to aid while cleaning the data:
     * Sort by train loss descending and manually check the files.
 This will show the examples where the model is having the most difficult to learn, and that can be caused by bad data or outliers
     * Sort by Character Error Rate (CER) descending and manually check the files.
 Similar to the test above, but this time sorting by the character error rate.
 Most of the top audios will be the same, but this test can also show new problematic ones.